Learning to Be Maria: Michael Stevens’s Legendary Student

 Rachel Won, piano, is a finalist in the From the Top Learning and Media Lab Fellowship.

-John Wu, piano, recieved first prize in the Ventura College Henry Schwab Competition.
+John Wu, piano, received first prize in the Ventura College Henry Schwab Competition.

 Ryan Yang, cello, won the Junior Cello Category of the CalASTA State Solo Competition.